-- Under light load delay is added due to waiting for the token {on average delay is one half ring propagation time}. - Under heavy load ring is "round-robin". - Performance is fairer and better than Ethernet!! - The ring must be long enough to hold the complete token. - Advantages fair access, no collisions. - Disadvantages ring is single point of failure, ring maintenance is complex due to token malfunctions.
+- Under light load delay is added due to waiting for the token. - Under heavy load ring is "round-robin" - The ring must be long enough to hold the complete token. - Advantages fair access - Disadvantages ring is single point of failure, added issues due to token maintenance.